alopezrivera/mpl_plotter/README.md

 ## 7. Advanced plotting: Presets and `custom_canvas`

 The following are alternative ways to use MPL Plotter.
+Presets are currently implemented for the 2D and 3D **line** and **scatter** plot classes.
+More might be implemented in the future.

 ### `7.1 Custom presets`
 Presets enable you to create plots without barely writing any code.
 An example workflow follows.